 - You can treat many minor sports injuries at home.

 - To treat a minor muscle injury, follow the acronym R.I.C.E.
-Rest the area, apply ice, elevate it, and compress it with an elastic wrap.
+Rest the area, apply ice, compress it with an elastic wrap, and elevate it.

 - Once your swelling has gone down — usually after about 72 hours — you can begin to alternate applying heat packs and ice to the injury.